ayuadhe/b2b-rfm-segmentation/README.md

 </p>

 ### Business Case:
-The company is a B2B home and living products supplier with revenue concentrated among a limited number of corporate and retail clients.
-To drive performance in Q3–Q4, management requires a data-driven analysis of its 50 selected active clients.
-An RFM analysis will help prioritize clients, identify growth opportunities, and mitigate revenue risks.
+The company is a B2B home and living products supplier with revenue concentrated among a limited number of corporate and retail clients. **To drive performance in Q3–Q4, management requires a data-driven analysis of its 50 selected active clients**.
+An RFM analysis provides insights to **prioritize clients, identify growth opportunities, and mitigate revenue risks**.

 ### Business Questions:
 - Which clients contribute the highest revenue and long-term value?